jfallmann/MONSDA/docs/source/tutorial.rst

 All config files this tutorial is based on can be found in **envs/monsda/share/MONSDA/configs** of your local **conda** installation or the "configs" directory of the **MONSDA** repository.

-Please be aware that we are currently working on the implementation of postprocessing workflows for Nextflow, so at the moment you can only run the *quick* and *toolmix* tutorial in Nextflow mode, but this will change soon.

 A quick run
 #############